jaaswin/Embedded-Projects/Automatic Night Light with Motion Detection/ReadMe.md

 # Automatic Night Light Using Raspberry Pi Pico

-## 1. Project Overview

-This project implements an intelligent night light system that automatically illuminates when motion is detected in dark environments.
-The system combines light sensing and motion detection to create an energy-efficient lighting solution.
 ---
 > Click the button below to jump straight into my project.